AdobeDocs/platform-learn.en/help/tutorial-web-sdk-js/configure-the-server/create-a-schema.md

 Your schema has been created.
 Next, let's learn how to create a dataset to hold your data.

-For more information about creating schemas, see [Create a schema (UI)](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html).
+For more information about creating schemas, see [Create schemas](/help/platform/schemas/create-schemas.md).

 [Next: **Create a dataset**](create-a-dataset.md)